fvalente/LogDruid/README.md

 ![Alt text](logdruid-charts.png?raw=true "screenshot")

-LogDruid is an application to gather, aggregate and chart information originating from any log files.
+LogDruid is an application to gather, aggregate and chart information originating from any log files in a given folder.
 Templates can be easily created to gather information in any type of log files.
 It uses regular expressions that are constructed graphically and can be verified in the application against data samples.
 This facility is at the core of the application and is used both to group files depending on any path/filename criteria (such as PID) and to mine data items from the files.